William Street, Sydney: History

 properties.
 It was opened on 15 December 1975.
 In November 1987, a tunnel opened beneath William Street to carry traffic coming off the Cahill Expressway towards Taylor Square, as part of the Stage 1 of the Eastern Distributor.

+The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
+Under this act, William Street retains its declaration as part of Main Road 173.

+The route was allocated State Route 76 in 1976, after the opening of the Kings Cross Tunnel, but was completely decommissioned in 2004.

+Major intersections

+William Street is entirely contained within the City of Sydney local government area.